-Description:Contemporary Issues in Criminology is a seminar series involving guest speaker, lecturer and student led seminars.
+Description: Contemporary Issues in Criminology is a seminar series involving teacher and student led seminars.
 Current issues will be presented and discussed and will depend on the topicality and controversies of the day.
-Examples of topics may include: internet surveillance and counter terrorisim, security, on campus sexual assault and harassment, sentencing and police powers.
-Students will be expected to undertake library based research, prepare questions and chair discussions and to make group based presentations.
+Examples of topics may include: internet surveillance and counter terrorism, security, sexual assault and harassment, sentencing and police powers.
+Students will be expected to undertake library based research, prepare questions and conduct group based presentations.
+Credit Points: 12